TrellixVulnTeam/swahilipython_SCMU/Doc/library/concurrent.futures.rst

 ThreadPoolExecutor
 ------------------

-:class:`ThreadPoolExecutor` is an :class:`Executor` subclass that uses a pool of threads to execute calls asynchronously.
+:class:`ThreadPoolExecutor` is an :class:`Executor` subkundi that uses a pool of threads to execute calls asynchronously.

 Deadlocks can occur when the callable associated with a :class:`Future` waits on the results of another :class:`Future`.
 For example::

-   import time
+   agiza time
    def wait_on_b():
        time.sleep(5)
        print(b.result())  # b will never complete because it is waiting on a.